ibm-cloud-docs/power-iaas-cli-plugin/power-iaas-cli.md

 `ibmcloud pi connection-create CONNECTION_NAME --speed SPEED --transit-enabled [--networks "NETWORK_ID1..NETWORK_IDn"] [--global-routing] [--metered] [--json]`

 - `CONNECTION_NAME`: The unique name of the cloud connection

+Cloud connections are not supported with new workspaces in DAL10 data center.
+See, [Getting Started with Power Edge Router](https://test.cloud.ibm.com/docs/power-iaas?topic=power-iaas-per){: external} for more information.
+{: note}

 **Options**